We’re sharing 5 Steps to Creating an Easy Fall Mantel today!

-- ”I don’t even know what to put up there”
+- ”You don’t understand, I don’t even know what to put up there.”

-- “I started but it didn’t look right so I just said forget it and walked away”
+- “It didn’t look right so I just said forget it and walked away.”

 - “Are you kidding me right now?
 I barely had time to eat breakfast AND get the laundry done today, CoCo.
-I want a pretty mantel but I just don’t have time to deal with all that.”
+Yes, I want a pretty mantel but I just don’t have time to deal with all that.”

 Does any of this sound like something you can relate to?

 This year, I’m trying to be really intentional as far as seasonal decorating goes.